 ShareFacebook Twitter AddThis

 I discovered the joy of eating beets later in life, long after a childhood of enduring the canned variety at the dinner table.
-Perhaps it was a textural thing but I wasn’t their biggest fan so as adult I scratched this hearty vegetable from my culinary landscape.
+Perhaps it was a textural thing but I wasn’t their biggest fan so as adult I shunned this hearty vegetable.
 That was until I met and fell in love with roasted beet salad several years ago.
 That love affair was soon followed by an deeper passion for pickled beets.

-What’s great about pickled beets is you enjoy the vegetable’s natural sweetness along with a pleasant tang from the brine which makes them the perfect appetizer or snacks.
-They are also a killer accompaniment to sandwiches.
+What’s great about pickled beets is you enjoy the vegetable’s natural sweetness along with a pleasant tang from the brine which makes them the perfect appetizer or snack.
+Pickled beets are also amazing in sandwiches.
 Naturally, it was only a matter of time before I wanted to learn how to make pickled beets at home.

 2 cups unseasoned rice vinegar